The Ledger Intelligence System

 How the Index Is Calculated

-A weighted editorial model constrained by releases, deployment, infrastructure demand, and signs of reliable autonomy.
+A weighted editorial model constrained by deployment pace, integration depth, infrastructure demand, and operational reliability.

 CategoryWeightScoreContributionReason